-- Your appointment times will not be the same each day. - You will get a schedule every week. - The time of our schedule is your treatment time.
+- Your appointment times will not be the same each day. - You will get a schedule every week - Your schedule may change.
+Appointments will be confirmed the day before. - The time of our schedule is your treatment time.
 Please be ready before your appointment begins.